ese5160/final-project-a07g-a14g-t14-pillpal/A07G_README.md

 The device shall include a buzzer for audio notifications.
 The buzzer shall produce a sound output of at least 65 dB at 50 cm and shall be activated for dose alerts.

 (HR 06): Power Management
 A Lithium Ion Cylindrical Battery - 3.7V, 2200mAh shall be used as the power source.
-The battery shall be parallely connected to a Boost Convert (6V) and a Buck Converter (3.3V).
+The battery shall be parallely connected to a Boost Converter (5V) and a Buck Converter (3.3V).

 (HR 07): Structure of the dispenser
+The dispensing mechanism shall consist of two similar discs joined with an axle.
+The disc on the top will have 30 slots along its circumference where the pills will be placed and the lower disc will have 1 slot which shall align with one of the slots on the other disc to dispense the pill.

+(HR 08): Structure of the enclosure
 The device enclosure shall have dimensions of 30 x 30 x 45 cm and be made of acrylic.
 It shall include a transparent lid to check pill availability without opening the device.
 The dispenser mechanism will be 3d printed.

-(HR 08): Internet Connectivity
+(HR 09): Internet Connectivity
 The pill dispenser shall use 802.11 b/g/n Wi-Fi for communication with cloud services.

-(HR 09): Low power indication
+(HR 10): Low power indication
 The device should feature two LEDs to display operational states such as low power and low wifi connectivity.

-(HR 10): Pill weighing action
+(HR 11): Pill weighing action
 A load cell should be used to measure the weight of the pills when they are refilled.
 It should approximately be equal to the total weight of the dosage over a month.

-(HR 11): Checking if the pill is taken
+(HR 12): Checking if the pill is taken
 A load cell/force sensor should be placed at the end of the dispenser to check if the patient picks up the pill

 #### Software Requirements Specifications